When Eating Real Food Gets Old

 I wanted to cry.
 I wanted to give up.
 I wanted to suggest IHOP for breakfast.
 I wanted to go to the store and stroll down the inner aisles, tossing into my cart anything that looked delicious and quick and easy.
 I was tired of the hassle of real food.

-Instead, I pulled out the soaked muffins, of which I had prepared a double batch just for occasions like this when I have to have food quickly and easily, slathered butter on top and headed out to pick up some raw milk to have with our soaked Snickerdoodle cake later in the day.
+Instead, I pulled out the soaked muffins, of which I had prepared a double batch just for occasions like this when I have to have food quickly and easily, slathered butter on top and headed out to pick up some raw milk.
+At least I didn’t have to milk the cow.

 I must admit that stopping by the grocery store to pick up some Lara Bars helped to take the edge off.
 Oh, and the fact that we’ll be eating out for my son’s birthday this week.
 That’s at least one meal for which I won’t have to plan and prep.
 Sweet relief!